 As a company that revolves around a common love of music, it may not come as much of a surprise that some of Marmoset’s most talented artists lie right between our brick walls.
 In-house Composer and self-proclaimed “Belieber,” Graham Barton recently teamed up with Studio Manager by day, superstar singer by night, Frankie Simone, to produce a killer track for Graham’s side pop-project, Distance.
-The finished track “Livin’ It Up in the Summer,” landed a spot at New York Fashion Week this past September in the #TOMMYNOW show with Gigi Hadid.
-The response was overwhelmingly positive, with thousands of views on the YouTube recap and a comment section flooded with, “Anyone know what the name of this song is?” -- not to mention shots of T-Swift bobbing her head in the audience.
+The finished track “Livin’ It Up in the Summer,” landed a spot at New York Fashion Week in September 2016 in the #TOMMYNOW show with Gigi Hadid.
+The response was overwhelmingly positive, with thousands of views on the YouTube recap and a comment section flooded with, “Anyone know what the name of this song is?” — not to mention shots of T-Swift bobbing her head in the audience.
 Well, world (and Taylor), we know the name of the song and we got the minds behind it to sit down together to talk about bringing this track to life.

 “Livin’ it up in the Summer” was born from a history of collaboration between Graham and Frankie.